 But in an industry like health care, everyone claims they are changing—or even saving—lives.
 So, the bigger question is this:

 How do you go beyond the premise of people-first positioning and really stand out?
 Here are three advanced maneuvers.

 You care deeply about your company.
 And you should.
 But that inward focus can make your marketing all about you—your business, your products, your services.
 These are the things you want to get the word out about.
 But as marketers, it’s best if we start with this assumption: Nobody cares about our business.

 That sounds harsh, but it’s a reality, one that we need to embrace to make better choices.
-When we developed our plan for our own blog, for example, it was easy to add in titles about what we do; but when we looked through the Nobody Cares Lens (consider that term coined), it was clear that we needed refocus on what our customers wanted—and give them exactly that.
+When we developed our plan for our own blog, for example, it was easy to add in titles about what we do; but when we looked through the Does Anyone Care?
+Lens, it was clear that we needed refocus on what our customers wanted—and give them exactly that.
 So far, it’s been pretty successful.
 (Hey, you’re here, after all.)

 Show.
 Don’t tell.